AngeloThinks/spaced-repetition-frontend-capstone/README.md

 [Vercel Deploy] ()

 ## Summary
-This project uses spaced repetition to allow the user to create an account, learn a set number of Japanese words from a database, keep track of their score, and the number of times they've gotten a word correct and incorrect.
+This project uses spaced repetition to allow the user to create an account, learn a set number of Spanish words from a database, keep track of their score, and the number of times they've gotten a word correct and incorrect.

 ## Technologies Used